|

 -

-Overlay is a two-layer silver technique in which two pieces of silver
+above.
+Overlay is a two-layer silver technique in which two pieces of silver are

-are formed into flat pieces of the same shape.
-A design is cut into the
+formed into flat pieces of the same shape.
+A design is cut into the top piece with

 How to Order